Written by Kristal Espitia

 - Be gentle with yourself – Workouts and food choices may not be flawless, but time off is supposed to be enjoyed.
 Stick to being 1% better each day, choose healthier options, and feed your soul as needed.
 You can pick up right where you left off after some rest and relaxation – your goals will be there upon return.

 When traveling or out of routine, it’s important to remember what the primary objective is (rest and relaxation) and fitness goals come second to that.
 Do what you can with what you have – stick to your healthy habits as much as possible, plan a little in advance, make 1% better choices, and most importantly be gentle with yourself.
+Need help with your health and fitness goals?
+Schedule a complimentary consultation and first personal training session!

 Use that handy mini waffle maker to get your days started with these delicious, nutritious recipes!